Matrix nearness problems and eigenvalue optimization: Tracing the boundary of the pseudospectrum

 We present two algorithms.
 The first algorithm, to which we refer as the {\it tangential--transversal algorithm}, makes use of a combination of the differential equation (\ref{chap:proto}.\ref{ode-uv}) and a similar differential equation that moves eigenvalues horizontally to the boundary.
 The second algorithm, which we call the {\it ladder algorithm}, aims to compute, for an iteratively constructed sequence of points outside the $\eps$-pseudospectrum, the corresponding nearest points in the $\eps$-pseudospectrum.
 Both algorithms require repeatedly the computation of the eigenvalue of a rank-1 perturbation to~$A$ that is nearest to a given complex number.
 This can be done efficiently also for large matrices, using inverse power iteration combined with the Sherman-Morrison formula.

-The ladder algorithm extends readily to real and structured pseudospectra, for which the few algorithms proposed in the literature (as implemented in Seigtool) are restricted to just a few structures and turn out to be extremely demanding from a computational point of view.
+The ladder algorithm extends readily to real and structured pseudospectra, for which the few algorithms proposed in the literature \bng (such as implemented in SEigTool, see Karow, Kokiopoulou \& Kressner \cite{KarKK10}) \eng are restricted to just a few structures and turn out to be extremely demanding from a computational point of view.